ibm-cloud-architecture/refarch-kc/docs/analysis2microsvcs.md

 Requirements for scalability, coupling of microservices *only* through the event back bone and eventual correctness   differentiate this step from previous Event Storming and Domain Driven Design activities which were 100% business requirement driven.

+## Starting materials generated during Event Storming and Analysis
+In this microservices specification step we make use of the following materials generated during Event Storming and analysis of the K Container Shipping example problem:
+* Event Sequence flow
+* Events – business description
+* Critical events
+* Aggregates and services
+   * Users – roles user stories
+   * Commands
+   * Event linkages
+   * Policies
+   * Event prediction and probability flows
+* Data  ( Conceptual )
+The derivation of these material was described in: [Analysis](./analysis/readme.md) .

+## Example of a reference to an image
 Here is an example of screen I may use:

 <img src="kc-order.png" height="630px">